stjomd/hexmc/README.md

 ```
 It produces a `.jar` file in the `target` directory.
 You can use the script `./hexmc` to run the solver.
-It should remain in the main directory.
+This script should remain in the main directory.
-If you wish to run the solver from other directories, you should create another script that runs `./hexmc`.
+If you wish to run the solver from other directories, it is recommended you create another script that runs `./hexmc`.

 ## Usage